nasa/fprime/Drv/Ip/docs/sdd.md

 The Drv::TcpServerSocket class represents an IPv4 TCP server.
 It inherently provides bidirectional communication with a remote tcp client server.
 The TCP server must be started up such that it may listen for incoming client requests.
-Since this class is intended to communicate with exactly one client, no listen queue is provided and subsequent connects from clients will be ignored until the primary client has be closed.
+Since this class is intended to communicate with exactly one client, no listen queue is provided and subsequent connects from clients will be ignored until the primary client has been closed.
 Like the TCP client packet drops will result in an error.

 **Note:** the `Drv::TcpServerSocket::open` call will block until a client connects to the server.